How to unite the two viewpoints on toxicity?

 Risk Assessment Tends To Be Conservative

 To assess whether a product presents a risk to specific groups of people, risk assessors use a conservative approach.
 Safety is evaluated by comparing the predicted level of chemical exposure to a limit value, i.e. an expected safe level.
-These limits are set in a way that aims, for instance, at a protection of ninety-five percent of species, or an adverse health effect in no more than one in a million persons.
+These limits are set in a way that aims, for instance, at the protection of ninety-five percent of species, or an adverse health effect in no more than one in a million persons.

 For humans, the daily intake (DI) of a certain chemical is compared to the acceptable daily intake (ADI).
 If the DI exceeds the ADI, there is a risk to human health with accompanying health consequences.
 Although it is likely that the consequences for human health are larger than what you would accept, it is unknown how large, as the DI/ADI ratio is not a quantitative estimate of the health consequences of that risk.
 This type of risk assessment is used, for instance, in determining regulations or standards.

-LCA Offers A Best Estimate
+LCA Offers The Best Estimate

 Life cycle assessment (LCA) is an approach that evaluates a product’s environmental impact, including the toxic impact of chemicals on ecosystems and human health.
-In contrast with risk assessment, which is conservative, LCA aims at a best estimate of the toxic impact of a product’s chemical emissions.
+In contrast with risk assessment, which is conservative, LCA aims at the best estimate of the toxic impact of a product’s chemical emissions.

 LCA gives a quantitative estimate of the actual impact.
 There are no limit values; the general assumption is that ‘less is better’.
-The toxic impact of chemical emissions is modelled on the basis of two variables: the quantity emitted and the potential for toxic impact per unit of emission.
-The latter can, for example, be expressed by the toxic impact per 1 kg emission of a chemical, quantified with a characterisation factor (CF – e.g. the number of disease cases per kg of emitted chemical).
+The toxic impact of chemical emissions is modeled on the basis of two variables: the quantity emitted and the potential for toxic impact per unit of emission.
+The latter can, for example, be expressed by the toxic impact per 1 kg emission of a chemical, quantified with a characterization factor (CF – e.g. the number of disease cases per kg of emitted chemical).
 CFs for toxicity are used in LCA, but also in ranking substances on the basis of their chemical hazard.